 The best thing about Blazing Saddles San Francisco is that if you get back to the depot after closing time, you can just pop your bike in the storage unit and check-out with one of their forms.
 It means that you can enjoy the sunset views without rushing.

 Blazing Saddles San Francisco really make it all too easy to enjoy the best bits of the city.
-It’s a breeze to get your bike and drop it off, they give you as much (or as little handholding) as you need, and they’re rental prices are super cheap.
+It’s a breeze to get your bike and drop it off, they give you as much (or as little handholding) as you need.
+And their rental prices are super cheap.